-The Corporation is Subject to Risks Created by its Regulated Environment

-The Corporation is regulated by the SBA and the SEC.
-Changes in the laws or regulations that govern SBICs and BDCs could significantly affect the Corporation's business.
-Regulations and laws may be changed periodically, and the interpretations of the relevant regulations and laws are also subject to change.
+The Corporation is Subject to Risks Created by its Regulated Environment be changed periodically, and the interpretations of the relevant regulations and laws are also subject to change.
 Any change in the regulations and laws governing the Corporation's business could have a material impact on its financial condition or its results of operations.